software-mansion/react-native-screens/guides/CONTRIBUTING.md

 2. **Reviewing pull requests** &ndash; reviewing Pull Requests is crucial as it may help catch the corner cases or bugs that the developer did not notice.
 Every review matters as it may help polish quality of the library.

 3. **Contributing to Code** &ndash; code-level contributions generally come in the form of pull requests.
 By contributing to code you help us with solving issues, fixing bugs or introducing new amazing features.
-If you want to start your adventure with open source it's good idea to take a look at [good first issue](https://github.com/software-mansion/react-native-screens/pulls?q=is%3Apr+is%3Aopen+label%3A%22good+first+issue%22) on github.
+If you want to start your adventure with open source it's good idea to take a look at [good first issue](https://github.com/software-mansion/react-native-screens/pulls?q=is%3Apr+is%3Aopen+label%3A%22good+first+issue%22) on GitHub.
 Read more about [contributing to code](#contributing-to-code).

 ### Repository overview